 This Earl Grey macaron with lemon curd filling is the most aromatic bite sized desserts ever, perfect for tea lovers!
-The macaron shells are loaded with fragrant Early Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea inspired shells.
-This Early Grey macaron will certainly be the star of your next afternoon tea!
+The French macaron shells are loaded with fragrant Early Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea inspired shells.
+These Early Grey macarons will certainly be the star of your next afternoon tea!

 Very likely this is the only Earl Grey macaron recipe you will ever need!
 In my macaron tutorial – I shared earlier – I cover all the necessary details regarding the ingredients & technique of making French macarons, the tools you need in order to succeed, I even put together a Macaron Troubleshooting Guide for typical beginner mistakes!
 Make sure you check my Ultimate macaron tutorial in here!